stephenjarrell19/NeRF-Diffusion/README.md

 # NeRF-Diffusion
 Using diffusion-based generative models to extrapolate unseen views and improve the 3D reconstruction of Dynamic and Robust Neural Radiance Fields

+# Brainstorming Questions

+### Stereo:

+What is the effectiveness of SpareFusion with stereo input?
+Is it sufficient to have two different views of the object (stereo) for nearby objects, or do we need very different views?

+### Dynamic:

+Can the geometry captured at a given time step be matched to the geometry captured at t+1 if the object has moved a lot?
+Can the new views of this moved object be used to improve the 3D reconstruction?
+Can we extract geometry aware features from a DYNAMIC scene with an Epipolar Feature Transformer (from SpareFusion)?
+We can use a view conditioned latent diffusion model to reconstruct unseen views of static objects, are we able to apply this dynamically?

+# Resources
 ### Visual dynamic SLAM using diffusion or knowledge priors to speed up the process with limited information:
 #### Camera estimation:
   ##### Robust Dynamic Radiance Fields: https://robust-dynrf.github.io/